novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 “I think it’s because there’s a strong desire to hold and control information.
 There’s a saying in the business world: Guseong’s information is on par with the National Intelligence Service.”

-“Is there really such a saying?”
+“Is there truly such a saying?”

 “Of course.
 It’s well-known among the public and even journalists.”